 What Does This Mean?

 Securities brokers have a duty to their customers to always act in their best financial interests.
 A major part of this means that they always have to obtain their customers’ authorization before they can execute trades on their behalf.
 There is a trading practice known as discretion where securities brokers can make trades in investors’ accounts without having to obtain authorization for every trade.
-Before brokers, like Eric Korhut, can begin engaging in discretionary trading, they must first receive express written permission from the account holder, and have their member firm deem the account in question as suitable for discretionary trading.
+Before brokers can begin engaging in discretionary trading, they must first receive express written permission from the account holder, and have their member firm deem the account in question as suitable for discretionary trading.

 Discretionary trading can be a very slippery slope.
 When investors authorize their brokers to begin exercising discretion in their account, it gives them an excess of power over it.
 It allows the broker the opportunity to purchase securities the investor is not suited for.
 It also allows them the opportunity to trade the investor’s account to an excessive degree which results in unnecessary fees and trading losses.